 Co-Counsel are committed to protecting and respecting your privacy.

-For the purpose of the data protection laws (in particular the General Data Protection Regulation (EU) 2016/679 and the Data Protection Act 2018), the data controller is Co-Counsel.
+For the purpose of the data protection laws (including the Data Protection Act 2018, the General Data Protection Regulation (EU) 2016/679 as retained under UK law (UK GDPR) and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended), the data controller is Co-Counsel.

 We collect and process the following personal data: